Some courses, like medicine or hospitality, plug really easily into a job. Other courses don't have such a clear pathway into paid work.

 What career counsellors do

-Career counsellors know a lot about what jobs and training is out there.
+Career counsellors know a lot about what kinds of work and training is out there.
 They can help you broaden your horizons and show you options you may not have considered before.

 When to speak to a career counsellor

-You might seek help from a career counsellor if:
+You might get help from a career counsellor if:

 How to find a career counsellor